Analytic properties of Stretch maps and geodesic laminations: Introduction

-and $S$ and $V$ are the measures we obtained in the limit of subsequences $S_p$ and $V_q$ as $p \rightarrow \infty$ or equivalently as $q \rightarrow 1$.
-Note that this theorem is proved by comparison with the optimal best Lipschitz maps and says the support is on the canonical $\lambda$, not the maximum stretch set of $u.$ The next is Theorem~\ref{thm:supptmeasure}.
+The next theorem is one of the main results of the paper.
+It is proved by comparison with optimal best Lipschitz maps and says that the supports of the measures are on the canonical $\lambda$, not just in the maximum stretch set of $u.$

-\begin{theorem} The support of the measures $S$ and $V$ is contained in the canonical geodesic lamination $ \lambda$ associated to the hyperbolic metrics on $M$, $N$ and the homotopy class. \end{theorem}
+\begin{theorem} The support of the measure $|S|$ is contained in the canonical lamination $\lambda$ associated to the hyperbolic metrics on $M$, $N$ and the homotopy class. \end{theorem} Together with Theorems~\ref{thm:limmeasures1694} and~\ref{thm:limmeasures4501}, it follows that the supports of $S$, $V$, $T$ and $W$ are contained in the canonical lamination.

-We will investigate the global properties of $v$ for which $dv = V$ in the next paper \cite{daskal-uhlen2}.
-In Section~\ref{sec:idealoptim} we discuss optimal best Lipschitz maps in the special case when the canonical lamination consists of finitely many closed geodesics.
-We begin this section with an investigation of local solutions mapping a neighborhood of a closed geodesic $\lambda_0 \subset \lambda$ to a neighborhood of $\mu_0 \subset \mu$.
-This problem allows separated variable solutions, which provide a unique opportunity to study first hand some infinity harmonic maps.
-We sketch a solution to the Dirichlet problem, and find that an open set around $\lambda_0$ is invariably mapped to $\mu_0$.

-The discussion of the Neumann problem, leads to construction of a comparison ideal optimal best Lipschitz map, which allows us to prove our last theorem.
-This is Theorem~\ref{infharmopt}. \begin{theorem} If the canonical geodesic lamination $\lambda$ for a homotopy class of maps $M \rightarrow N$ consists of a finite number of closed geodesics $\lambda_j$, then the maximum stretch set of the infinity harmonic map $u_p\rightarrow u$ is $\lambda.$ In other words any infinity harmonic map is optimal. \end{theorem}